 Families at risk,Ministering to the terminally ill, Individuals at risk, Individuals and families in crisis, Loss of life, Illness, Death notification,Trauma, Intervention, Hospital situations

-BikerChaplain.com does: provide training, and endorsement based on standards and requirements.
+BikerChaplain.com does: provide training based on standards and requirements.
 (Requirements for endorsement are subjective).
 BikerChaplain.com patches indicate course completion and association support.